rajeevsd123/ai-case-study/README.md

-**What other Competitavie Products are offering (not offered by Life Whsiperer)?**
+**What other Companies are offering (not offered by Life Whsiperer)?**

-AiVF Provides Day-3 – an early-stage embryo evaluation for clinical pregnancy prediction
+AiVF Provides Day-3 – an early-stage embryo evaluation for clinical pregnancy prediction.

-Faritility - Chole (Cultivating Human Life through Optimal Embryos) - Multiple embryo transfer pregnancy prediction
+Faritility - Chole (Cultivating Human Life through Optimal Embryos) - Multiple embryo transfer pregnancy prediction.

-ALife - IVF % Sucess Prdiction Calculator
+ALife - % IVF Sucess Prdiction Calculator.

-**Distinctive Features offered by Life Whisperer compared to Competition :**
+**Distinctive Features offered by Life Whisperer compared to Ohter Companies :**
 1. Gentics AI Score (except Alife)
-2. Faster results for decision making (within 10 secs) for Embryologists
+2. Faster results for decision making (within 10 secs) for Embryologists.
 3. Upcoming feature - Endometrial Receptivity - AI can analyze transvaginal ultrasound images to assist with decision around whether to transfer embryo.
 4. Upcoming - Oocyte (An oocyte is an immature egg) grading
 5. Presagen’s patent-pending approach, called [Decentralized AI Training](https://www.presagen.com/news/the-new-face-of-ai-presagens-federated-learning-algorithm-creates-higher-performing-ai-than-traditional-centralized-learning), has AI traveling to the data rather than data traveling to the AI.

-**What are suggestions for Life Whisperer**
+**What are suggestions for Life Whisperer ?**

 Provide comprehensive AI platform for IVF this includes
-- Planning and Preparing Patients for IVF
+- Planning and Preparing Patients for IVF.
-- Sperm Analysis and Sperm selection
+- Sperm Analysis and Sperm selection.
-- Predictive Analysis for frozen embryos including recommendation for frozen embryo warming period
+- Predictive Analysis for frozen embryos including recommendation for frozen embryo warming period.

  Currently, Presagen is using Pytorch.
 The other option could have been Tensoflow.
 [Compared Tesnsorflow with Pytorch](https://viso.ai/deep-learning/pytorch-vs-tensorflow/#:~:text=In%20general%2C%20TensorFlow%20and%20PyTorch,needed%20in%20the%20neural%20network.), but could not find any compelling reasons for using Tensorflow for Presagen's Life Whisperer application.